 While you can often buy same-day auto insurance in California, a few things could slow down the process.

 - Incomplete or incorrect information will slow things down.
 Failing to disclose previous tickets or insurance claims could slow down the start of your policy.
-This could lead to a increase in your quoted rates or your new policy could even be cancelled, so be sure to disclose everything at the start.
+This could lead to a increase in your quoted rates or your new policy could even be canceled, so be sure to disclose everything at the start.

 - Unique vehicles require a unique process.
 Rare, unique or classic cars may not qualify for same-day insurance.
 Insurance companies may need an underwriter to review your application before determining your coverage levels and premium, and an additional appraisal may sometimes be required.